Is it possible to get legally married in France as a foreigner?

 Who can get married in France?

 In France, marriage is a civil contract and can be entered into by two consenting individuals regardless of sex.
-Here are the types of people that can marry in France:
+Here are the types of people who can marry in France:

 - Individuals aged 18 and above who are marrying willingly.